You can customize Looker to remove references to Looker and blend the look and feel of Looker with your branding.

-Turn this switch on to upload a custom favicon.
+Toggle this switch on to upload a custom favicon.
 Looker displays the favicon in browser tabs and windows:

-After turning on the switch, Looker displays buttons to let you choose your favicon file and upload it.
-The favicon must be in an .ICO, .PNG, or .GIF file format, and must be a size of 16x16 pixels, 32x32 pixels, 48x48 pixels, or 64x64 pixels.
+After you toggle the switch on, Looker displays buttons to let you choose your favicon file and upload it.
+The favicon must be in ICO, PNG, or GIF file format, and must be one of the following sizes:

-And a large logo that appears on various pages in the product, including:
+The second is large, rendered at 210 by 90 pixels, that appears on various pages in the product, including:

-- user login
+- User login

-- password reset
+- Password reset

-- user account setup
+- User account setup

-- email unsubscribe
+- Email unsubscribe

-- download a dashboard as a PDF
+- Download a dashboard as a PDF

 Custom Document Title

-Turn this switch on to enter a custom document title.
+Toggle this switch on to enter a custom document title.
 Looker displays the document title in the browser tabs and windows:

 The document title usually shows a user’s location within the Looker application, but Looker will display the custom document title when there is not an available specific document title.